localstack/devcontainer-template/README.md

 Alternatively, copy the contents of the desired template's `.devcontainer` folder and customize it as necessary.

 Both variation of the templates adds automativally the [official LocalStack DevContainer Feature](https://github.com/localstack/devcontainer-feature), which installs the CLI and by demand the most popular Local™ Tools.
-Currently this calls for a **Debian-based** DevContainer image.
+Currently this calls for a **Debian-based** DevContainer images.

 ### LocalStack - Docker-in-Docker

 This version of the template starts up LocalStack in an internal Docker service in the DevContainer, hence we set a volume by default for data persistence.
 As a result the newly built DevContainers do not necessarily need to re-download images until this volume exists on the system.
+Additionally the DevContainer bind mounts a folder from the host system as `/data`, which will be used to store LocalStack data (`LOCALSTACK_VOLUME_DIR`).

 LocalStack in this variation is controlled via the LocalStack CLI and some env variables that you can adjust or expand in the `devcontainer.json` file's `remoteEnv` block.
-For further configuration options please refer our [official documentation](https://docs.localstack.cloud/references/configuration/).
+For further LocalStack configuration options please consult our [official documentation](https://docs.localstack.cloud/references/configuration/).

 #### Use LocalStack Pro

-Set `usePro: true` and set on your host system the `LOCALSTACK_AUTH_TOKEN` environment variable, this will be automatically picked up by the template.
+Set `usePro: true` and set on your host system the `LOCALSTACK_AUTH_TOKEN` or the `LOCALSTACK_API_KEY` environment variable, this will be automatically picked up by the template.

 ### LocalStack - Docker-outside-of-Docker

-This version of the template starts up LocalStack as a separate container in the same Docker network as the current DevContainer.
+This version of the template starts up LocalStack as a separate container in the same Docker network using the host system's Docker socket.

-To control LocalStack's behaviour adjust the provided `.env` file which will be loaded into LocalStack and the devcontainer after rebuild.
+To control LocalStack's behaviour adjust the provided `.env` file which will be loaded both into LocalStack and the created DevContainer after rebuild.
-For further configuration options please refer our [official documentation](https://docs.localstack.cloud/references/configuration/).
+For further customisation you can edit the provided `Dockerfile` and/or the `devcontainer.json` file.

-Add additional services by modifying the provided `docker-compose.yml` file.
+Or add additional services by modifying the provided `docker-compose.yml` file.
+For further LocalStack configuration options please consult our [official documentation](https://docs.localstack.cloud/references/configuration/).

->[!WARNING] In this template version however the LocalStack CLI provides the `start` and `stop` options do not control the LocalStack container with them as that would result in name resolution issues with the container.
+>[!WARNING] In this template version however the LocalStack CLI provides the `start` and `stop` options do **NOT** control the LocalStack container with them as that would result in name resolution issues in the container.
 In case you've made this mistake by accident, try running `docker compose -f <DEV_CONTAINER_CONFIG_LOCATION>/docker-compose.yml up -d localstack` or rebuild the container.

 #### Use LocalStack Pro

-Set `usePro: true` and set on your host system the `LOCALSTACK_AUTH_TOKEN` environment variable, this will be automatically picked up by the `.env` file.
+Set `usePro: true` and set on your host system the `LOCALSTACK_AUTH_TOKEN` or the `LOCALSTACK_API_KEY` environment variable, this will be automatically picked up by the `.env` file.

 ## Repo and Template Structure

-This repository contains a _collection_ of two Templates - `hello` and `color`.
-These Templates serve as simple template implementations which helps containerize the project.
+This repository contains a _collection_ of two Templates - `localstack-dind` and `localstack-dood`.
 Similar to the [`devcontainers/templates`](https://github.com/devcontainers/templates) repo, this repository has a `src` folder.
 Each Template has its own sub-folder, containing at least a `devcontainer-template.json` and `.devcontainer/devcontainer.json`.

 ```
 ├── src